 If you develop one of these symptoms follow the self-isolation guidance and book a coronavirus test.
-The test is only effective for those who are experiencing coronavirus symptoms and needs to be taken in the first five days of having symptoms.
+The test is only effective for those who are experiencing coronavirus symptoms.
+It needs to be taken in the first five days of having symptoms.
 It only checks if you have coronavirus right now and not if you have already had the virus.
-Click here to find out hot to apply for a test.
+Click here to find out how to apply for a test.

 Transport and vaccinations

 VEST Community Transport is providing elderly and disabled people with free transport to vaccination appointments if they are unable to get to the surgery by using public transport because of age or disability.
 Contact VEST on 029 20 490335 for more information.
-You need to be a VEST member to access the service, but if you aren’t don’t worry – you can sign up when you call to inquire about your journey.
+You need to be a VEST member to access the service.
+If you aren’t don’t worry – you can sign up when you call to inquire about your journey.

 Drive Taxis, the only driver-owned co-operative taxi firm in Wales, is offering a free taxi service to elderly and vulnerable passengers to get their COVID-19 vaccine.
 The scheme allows elderly and vulnerable passengers to book a free taxi ride to take them to their vaccination appointment as long as it is within the Cardiff boundary.
 Drive Taxis will pick them up afterwards, too.
 Call Drive on 029 2014 0140 to see how they can help.